Chandra-Suryadevara/NeuroCruise/Readme.md

 ## **Getting Started**

-Follow these steps to set up and run the NeuroCruze project.
+Follow these steps to set up and run the NeuroCruise project.

 ### **Prerequisites**
 - **Hardware**: